 Phase Four

-• Welfare checks – from the public and other agencies: Police are considering their response to welfare checks when there is no risk of criminality or to life or safety.
-There are a lot of complexities to these changes and further consideration and consultation will occur before any final decisions are made.
+- Welfare checks – from the public and other agencies: Police are considering their response to welfare checks when there is no risk of criminality or to life or safety.
+These situations are often complex, and consultation with a wide range of stakeholders will occur before any final decisions are made.

 OIAs